Table Of Contents

 This option involves you paying the tenant to leave.
 While it may sound backwards, especially if the tenant owes you rent, offering a cash payment to entice the tenant to hand over the keys can be a far less stressful and less expensive way to get a tenant to move out than going through an eviction.

-If you need legal advice about how to execute any of these options or would like a Provider Attorney to assist you with a difficult situation, join LegalShield today.
-Once your membership is approved, you can be on the phone with a provider attorney in as little as four hours.
+If you need legal advice about how to execute any of these options or would like a provider lawyer to assist you with a difficult situation, join LegalShield today.
+Once your membership is approved, you can be on the phone with a provider lawyer in as little as four hours.

 Identify a Legally Valid Reason for Eviction